Complete Guide: How to Measure for a Bit in 2025

 Before use, sanitize your chosen tool to prevent irritation or infection.
 Prepare a clean, quiet environment to help your horse remain calm throughout the process.
 Ask a helper to assist you in holding the horse steady, which greatly improves the accuracy of how to measure for a bit.
 Proper preparation ensures safety and leads to the most reliable measurement.

-Step 3: Measure the Horse’s Mouth Width
+Step 3: Take the Mouth Width Measurement

 Now, you are ready for the core step of how to measure for a bit.
 Gently place the tool or string across the horse’s mouth, positioning it at the commissures, or corners, of the lips.
 Make sure the tool is level and not pressing into the cheeks, as this could distort the measurement.